 During my stay, I hardly ate out.
 Having a Whole Foods minutes away really made my life easy and helped me concentrate on cooking delicious and healthy meals every day.
 Groceries are quite expensive in Vancouver compared to Montreal.
 Prices would generally be 35% higher even at Safeway, a popular supermarket chain.

-Another way to buy food was to check out the Farmer’s Markets and Vancouver had one running every single day in a different neighborhood.
+Another way to buy food was to check out the Farmer’s Markets and Vancouver had one running every single day in a different neighbourhood.
 It was a great way to meet locals and also try some food trucks.

 I ate out a few times during my last week and I made this list with all my favorite finds!